Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Magic System/Magic System.md

 - The stronger the understanding, the stronger the interaction between the [[Sign-System]] and the [[Signa Field]].

 ## [[Signifier]]
-This is the simplest but often the most important part of the [[Sign]], it is what the image, the writing, the song, the speech, the representation.
+This is the simplest but often the most important part of the [[Sign]], it is the image, the writing, the song, the speech, the representation that the Sign uses to communicate its structure.
 What the representation is made of affects how the [[Sign]] is read.
 Related terms : (antithesis, mind, medium, movement, thinking)
 - the symbol used to describe the object or system, it could be a spoken word, a phrase, a gesture, a piece of art, it only needs to convey meaning
 - Imitation, symbolism, rhyming, and medium all affect how a being may read the sign, and how they might express the sign.